How We Choose Paper for Our Giclée Art Prints - Epson Hot Press and Hahnemühle

-Choosing paper is crucial when producing fine art prints.
-Low‑quality stock feels flimsy in the hand and can’t match the weight or texture that signals fine‑art quality.
-After years of trial and error, and (absolutely endless amounts of testing!), we now rely on three museum‑grade cotton papers that keep colours true, have the appropriate textures for my artwork, and and are robust enough to last.
+Choosing the right paper is crucial when producing giclée art prints.
+Low-quality stock feels flimsy in the hand and can't match the weight or texture that signals fine-art quality.
+After years of trial and error (and absolutely endless amounts of testing!), we now rely on three museum-grade cotton papers that keep colours true, pair beautifully with archival pigment inks, and are robust enough to last.

 What We Need From Paper